W. P. Carey School of Business policies

 The school's academic choices are as diverse as they are abundant.
-Undergraduates can earn a BS in one of nine business disciplines or a BA that combines core business classes with a concentration outside the W. P. Carey school.
+Undergraduates can earn a BS in one of nine business disciplines or a BA that combines core business classes with a concentration outside the Business school.
 Its programs of study reflect and respond to the demands of business and industry today and beyond, and the school has dedicated career placement services.
-The school is located in the heart of the fast-growing Phoenix metropolitan area, which provides opportunities for internships, employment, and networking, and its classes are offered on ASU's Tempe, Polytechnic, West campuses as well as online.
+The school is located in the heart of the fast-growing Phoenix metropolitan area, which provides opportunities for internships, employment and networking, and its classes are offered on ASU's Tempe, Polytechnic and West campuses as well as online.

 All business students, freshman through senior, must maintain a minimum 2.00 GPA for all courses completed at ASU in order to remain in academic good standing.
 If this standard is not maintained, the student is placed on university academic probation.